hmasdev/langchain_werewolf/README.md

 Options:
   -n, --n-players INTEGER         The number of players.
 Default is 4.
   --n-werewolf INTEGER            The number of werewolfs.
 Default is 1.
+  --n-goodnight_villager INTEGER  The number of goodnight_villagers.
+Default
+                                  is 0.
   --n-villager INTEGER            The number of villagers.
 Default is 0.
   --n-knight INTEGER              The number of knights.
 Default is 0.
   --n-fortuneteller INTEGER       The number of fortunetellers.
 Default is 0.